|% of Discretionary Income||Loan Forgiveness|

 However, if you have a smaller amount of debt and your main focus is on getting the lowest possible payments, REPAYE could be the right choice.

-- Sign in to StudentLoans.gov using your FSA ID5 and submit an application called the Income-Driven Repayment Plan Request.
+- Sign in to StudentLoans.gov using your FSA ID and submit an application called the Income-Driven Repayment Plan Request.
+Create an FSA ID if you don’t have one yet.

 - You’ll be asked to choose which income-driven repayment plan you want to sign up for.